-Based in Northern Germany, Hamburg Commercial Bank AG (HCOB) is a regional commercial bank with a focus on asset-based lending for CRE, shipping, project finance and corporate lending, with reported total assets of \leq 31.8 billion as of year-end 2022.
-The bank re-branded to HCOB from HSH Nordbank AG in early 2019 and aims to operate as an efficient commercial bank focused on domestic clients, although it has an appetite for international expansion particularly into the US, but also into select European countries.
+Based in Northern Germany, Hamburg Commercial Bank AG (HCOB) is a regional commercial bank with a focus on asset-based lending for CRE, shipping, project finance and corporate lending, with reported total assets of €30.8 billion as of June 2023.
+The bank rebranded to HCOB from HSH Nordbank AG in early 2019 and aims to operate as an efficient commercial bank focused on domestic clients, although it has an appetite for international expansion, particularly into the US but also into select European countries.